luhn/pyramid-resource/README.md

 # pyramid-resource

-Pyramid's URL traversal is a powerful feature, but unfortunately Pyramid does not provide any framework for creating a resource tree.
-Although you can make a resource tree using only dicts, this leaves some of the more interesting traversal features on the table.
-Creating a more functional resource tree is relatively easy, but is unnecessary boilerplate that this project aims to eliminate.
+Pyramid's URL traversal is a powerful and personally one of my favorite features of the framework.
+Unfortunately, Pyramid doesn't provide any framework or utilities for implementing resource trees.
+This project aims to reduce the boilerplate necessary for creating feature-full resource trees.

 ## Basic usage

 First, of course, you need to add `pyramid-resource` to your project using your package manager of choice.  e.g.: `pip install pyramid-resource`

-Make sure you're familiar with
+Make sure you're familiar with Pyramid's
 [URL traversal](https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/traversal.html).

 You can create a new resource by subclassing `pyramid_resource.Resource`.
-You can make a resource the root of the tree by setting it as your root factory.
-For example, here's a simple application that has a resource tree with only a root.
+For example, here's a simple application that has a resource tree with only a root resource.

 ```python
 from wsgiref.simple_server import make_server